ipfs/team-mgmt/drafts/project-management-process.md

 The [Project Leads](#project-leads) of each of the IPFS projects ([go-ipfs](https://github.com/ipfs/go-ipfs), [js-ipfs](https://github.com/ipfs/js-ipfs), [IPLD](https://github.com/ipld), [orbit](https://github.com/haadcode/orbit), etc.) have agreed to use this model so that we can provide consistency across all of these closely related code bases, specs and products.

+**This is not a governance document** -- it does not define _how_ we make decisions -- and it is **not an attempt to define a new project management methodology**.
+It's a reference point that allows us all to get on the same page and provides common, consistent language that we can use while we improve our processes.

 This _model_ (terms, roles, patterns) is intentionally separated from the _mechanics_ of project management process so that people have room to vary the mechanics based on their needs or habits.
 For example, in most of our projects _Goals_ will be tracked as github issues but we intentionally used the word "Goals" instead of "Issues" in this document because we want to be clear that we’re emphasizing the _conceptual model_ as our point of consistency across IPFS projects while allowing people to vary the mechanics they use to express that information.
 Likewise, this model specifies that all projects have _Milestones_ but does not require everyone to use Github milestones because that specific mechanism is well suited to some projects but not others -- you're agreeing to have milestones, but it's up to you to decide how to track them.

 **This will always be a work in progress.** We constantly adapt, improve, and reimagine our work process in response to new information.
 This document is meant to be a reference point and a way of recording concepts or conventions as they arise.
 If something is missing or inaccurate, please point it out.
 If we could be doing things in a better way, please speak up. _Pull Requests are Welcome._